 Custom CSS and WP Engine

 Custom CSS will not be applied to visits by search engine bots on WP Engine sites due to a rule on their server to prevent bots from loading dynamic content.
 This can impact users, for example, whose Custom CSS modifies the layout to meet Google’s mobile-friendly designation.
-To work around this issue, either contact WP Engine support asking to remove the “Redirect Bots” option or add the Custom CSS directly to your theme’s style.css.
+To work around this issue, contact WP Engine support and ask to remove the “Redirect Bots” option or add the Custom CSS directly to your theme’s style.css.

 Windows Cache Extension for PHP

 We have some reports that this extension for Windows IIS servers can prevent Jetpack from connecting correctly to WordPress.com.
 If your site is on an IIS server, please try to disable this extension if you are having difficulty connecting Jetpack to WordPress.com.

 Apple Mail App Blocking Images for the Site on Bluehost Server